Terms and Conditions

 - The award letter does not detail student charges or calculate the amount you will owe.

 - Parent PLUS loans are not automatically offered on an award letter.
 Parents who wish to borrow from the PLUS loan program begin the application process at studentloans.gov.
 NIU will be notified of the approval and amount by the federal processor and will add the PLUS loan to your award letter.

 The MAP grant pays per credit hour from 3 hours to 15 hours.
 Early award offers inform you of your maximum semester eligibility.
 You must be enrolled in 15 hours to receive the full amount.
 You can determine your per-hour amount by dividing the semester MAP award by 15.

-College of Engineering and Differential Tuition
+College of Engineering/Computer Science and Differential Tuition

-Effective with students entering NIU for fall 2017, undergraduates majoring in College of Engineering programs have a higher per-hour and full-time tuition rate.
+Effective with students entering NIU for fall 2017, undergraduates majoring in College of Engineering and Computer Science programs have a higher per-hour and full-time tuition rate.
 Student loans, parent loans and the NIU Huskie Advantage Grant may be changed based on the final undergraduate tuition rate a student is charged for a semester.